NHS Compensation Payouts Guide

 Understand the claims process

-Making a claim for medical negligence is separate from making a complaint about your NHS care.
+Claiming medical negligence is separate from making a complaint about your NHS care.
+Understanding the compensation claims process is crucial for a successful outcome.

-If you want to talk to the NHS about your experiences, and have them investigate the matter, then you can talk to the NHS staff member or Patient Advice and Liaison Service (PALS) to get the ball rolling.
-This is a good option if you are simply looking for an apology and sense of closure.
+If you want to talk to the NHS about your experiences and have them investigate the matter, you can talk to an NHS staff member or Patient Advice and Liaison Service (PALS) to get the ball rolling.
+This is a good option if you simply seek an apology and a sense of closure.

 If you are thinking about bringing a claim against the NHS, there are four broad steps: